Software Development

 Create the new migration:

-Rerun the migration command, specifying a new name for your changes:
+Rerun the migration command, specifying a new name for the changes you just made:

 npx prisma migrate dev --name adding_column